KubaTaba1uga/bash_modify_img_file_without_boot/README.md

 - **Permission denied:** Ensure the script is run with `sudo`.

 ## Testing
-This script has been tested on Raspberry Pi OS.
+This script has been tested on Raspberry Pi OS on arm64 and on Debian 12 bookworm on x86.

 ## License
 This script is licensed under the MIT License.
 Modify and distribute as needed.